Ixazomib (Ninlaro®)

 Back Pain

-Your care team can recommend medication and other strategies to relieve pain.
+Your provider can recommend medication and other strategies to relieve pain.

 Eye Concerns

-While receiving ixazomib, some patients may develop blurred vision, dry eye, and conjunctivitis (inflammation and redness).
-Notify your healthcare team if you develop any eye pain, swelling, redness, or any vision changes, including blurriness and sensitivity to light.
+You may develop blurred vision, dry eye, and conjunctivitis (inflammation and redness).
+Tell your provider if you have any eye pain, swelling, redness, or any vision changes, including blurriness and sensitivity to light.

 Reproductive Concerns